rsdesoto/hangman-node/README.md

 -   [Hat by Tom Youderian](https://www.asciiart.eu/clothing-and-accessories/hats)
 -   [Boots by Riitta Rasimus](https://www.asciiart.eu/clothing-and-accessories/footwear)

-(Minor edits by me to remove backticks so these would actually print properly)
+(Minor edits by me to remove backticks so these would actually print properly, and to add velcro to the skull.)

 Word List was culled from the following pages:
 [The Long Riders Guild Academic Foundation](http://www.lrgaf.org/guide/western-cowboy.htm)